mqhirr/LaunchRBX/README.md

 - literally

 # How it works
-It basically launches the roblox-player:// protocol using **System.Diagnostics.Process.Start**.
+It basically launches the roblox-player:// protocol using **System.Diagnostics.Process.Start** and it just works